The unlikeliest of sights amid Yemen’s war: Trees sculpted into whimsical forms

-A drive further into town reveals a garden of other horticultural delights.
+A drive farther into town reveals a garden of other horticultural delights.
 Trees pruned into the forms of ducks and camels.
 Trees barbered to resemble incense pots and traditional Yemeni daggers.
 Trees sculpted into perfect spheres and pyramids.
 Trees snipped to spell out “Allah” in Arabic script.

-On the outskirts of this urban enclave, located near the front lines of Yemen’s long civil war, government troops backed by a Saudi-led coalition are battling Houthi rebels for control of Marib province — the government’s last major stronghold in the north.
+On the outskirts of this urban enclave, near the front lines of Yemen’s long civil war, government troops backed by a Saudi-led coalition are battling Houthi rebels for control of Marib province — the government’s last major stronghold in the north.
 The death toll has soared in the past year, both on the battlefront and in the city, which has been targeted by missiles and other attacks.
 At least 100 civilians, including children, were killed or injured in Marib province just last month.

 But along the provincial capital’s sidewalks and roads, the intricately groomed trees suggest that there are still efforts to breathe new life into Marib.